practicalli/spacemacs/clojure-repl/component-lifecycle.md

 * [Example dev.clj file for mount](https://github.com/tolitius/mount/blob/master/dev/clj/dev.clj)

-## Configure cider-refresh to use component services
+## Configure cider-refresh to use component lifecycle
-To use mount component services automatically with CIDER, then create a `.dir-locals.el` file that configures the mount functions to call during a `cider-refresh`.
+Create a `.dir-locals.el` file that calls the relevant mount functions when using `cider-refresh`.

 `SPC p e` to open a `.dirs.locals.el` in the current project, creating the file if it does not exist.

-During development, then simply call the `reset` function to stop services, clean the namespace and start all services again.
+During development call the `reset` function to stop components, clean the namespace and start all components again.

 ```elisp
 ((clojure-mode . ((cider-refresh-before-fn . "practicalli.dev/reset"))))